jidec/dragonfly-patterner/data/readme.txt

-place inat_usa_odonata.csv in here which contains all inat or a better named file place annotations.csv in here which contains IDs and associated annotations
+place inat_usa_odonata.csv in here which contains all iNat observations place annotations.csv in here which contains IDs and associated annotations